phoenixframework/phoenix/guides/deployment/gigalixir.md

 ## Deploy Time!

 Our project is now ready to be deployed on Gigalixir.
-Be sure you have everything commited to git and run the following command:
+Be sure you have everything committed to git and run the following command:

 ```console
 $ git push gigalixir